Razzile/HorizonPE/README.md

 ======

 Currently, HorizonPE is in early development.
 While a few of the mods are done, there is still a long way to go.
 Including creating the mod menu to appear in-game.
+Update: Due to me having much too many projects at once, HorizonPE is currently in a paused state of development :c

 Contribution
 ============